WICG/attribution-reporting-api/EVENT.md

 ### Clearing Site Data

-Attribution source data and attribution reports in browser storage should be clearable using existing “clear browsing data" functionality offered by browsers.
+Attribution source data and attribution reports in browser storage should be clearable using existing "clear browsing data" functionality offered by browsers.

 ### Reporting cooldown / rate limits